 High-tensile smooth wire makes an excellent electric fence conductor, though it works best in permanent or semipermanent installations.
 If you wish to “fortify” a non-electric fence with an electric strand or two, high-tensile wire is the way to go.

 For portable electric fences, light metal wire is an effective conductor, but it’s difficult to see, harder to wind onto spools and heavy.
 Twines twisted from ultraviolet-stabilized polymers and fine metallic threads (polywire) are light and easy to spool and unspool, but they won’t carry as much shocking potential for the same distance as solid wire.
 Specialized, braided wire/polymer lines and ribbons generally have a mid-level shock-carrying capacity and are resilient to numerous spooling and unspooling cycles.
-(If you plan to move electric fencing often, the Gallagher Smart Fence system is a stress reducer and timesaver.)

 Keeping your chickens safely penned requires mesh fencing designed for smaller birds.
 You can use electric netting, specialized woven wire with sufficiently small openings, lightweight welded mesh wire, or poultry mesh (sometimes called chicken wire).